 (If this is your first time catching our month-in-review posts, welcome!
 Check out our archive of previous wrapups here for some more info on why we take this approach to documenting some of our unschooling learning adventures.)

 We are actually big into magazines in our family, and this one was well worth the subscription.
 It sends us down a bunch of history- and geography-related rabbit trails every month.

 Specifically, both of the last two issues had articles on ancient Egypt.
-We read about Akhenaten, the pharoah written out of history, as well as more about King Tut, who Sarah had read a lot about during one of our first years homeschooling (cute cameo photo of this here).
-Even cooler, Sarah remembered, when we picked up the Akhenaten article, that some scholars believe he was Tutenkhamun’s father!
+We read about Akhenaten, the pharoah written out of history, as well as more about King Tut, who Ashar had read a lot about during one of our first years homeschooling (cute cameo photo of this here).
+Even cooler, Ashar remembered, when we picked up the Akhenaten article, that some scholars believe he was Tutenkhamun’s father!